fhir-fuel/awesome-FHIR/README.md

 * [MS FHIR server](https://github.com/microsoft/fhir-server) - FHIR Server for Azure is an open-source implementation of the emerging HL7 Fast Healthcare Interoperability Resources (FHIR) specification designed for the Microsoft cloud.
 * [Spark](https://github.com/firelyTeam/spark) - Spark FHIR Server is an open-source C# implementation (.NET Framework 4.6.1+, .NET Standard 2.0 and .NET Core compatible).
 Supports DSTU2, STU3 and R4 versions of the specification.
 * [Node on FHIR](https://github.com/symptomatic/node-on-fhir) - JavaScript Meteor-based stack, with server and application using many of the other available Javascript libraries
+* [IBM FHIR server](https://github.com/IBM/FHIR) - The IBM FHIR Server is a modular Java implementation of version 4

 ### Proprietary Servers